bbauska/meta-react-basics/README.md

 You can just go onto YouTube and watch a video, read through the documentation, or look at other open source projects that use React.

-There are so many resources to pull from.

 I think developers outside of Meta choose to use React for the same reasons that we do at Meta.